newlandsvalley/purescript-midi/examples/README.md

 purescript-midi examples
 ========================

 All examples use purescript-pux as the web framework.
+At the time of writing, Pux had not been upgraded to PureScript 0.12 and so the examples remain at PureScript 0.11.

 ### v1.2.0 examples